-The big mistake you should avoid if you plan to contest a will
+The big mistake you need to avoid when contesting a will

 Disputing a will was once something mainly rich people did.
 But these days it is more common across the board.
 Law firms are openly spruiking services to contest a will with ads - such as "Left Out of a Will?" - popping up regularly.
 Some legal firms promise if you don't win, you won't have to pay legal fees or only pay a fixed fee.